Overall, Windstream is a solid option for rural customers looking for an affordable and reliable alternative to

 Like most internet plans, Windstream options are offered in tiers based on download speeds.
 In areas where only their DSL service is offered, speeds will generally be much lower than areas with fiber.
 Fiber service with their One Gig internet offers download speeds of up to 1000 Mbps, but the majority of service areas will only have access to plans that max out around 12–50 Mbps.
 This is still a respectable speed for general uses like streaming Netflix and surfing the web.

-When it comes to television, Windstream offers their own Kinetic TV service in select areas, as well as bundled deals with satellite TV provider DISH rather than their own TV plan.
+When it comes to television, Windstream offers their own Kinetic TV service in select areas, as well as bundled deals with satellite TV provider DIRECTV.
 There are a variety of plans ranging from basic to premium, with sports addons for an additional price, and you’ll save around $10/month depending on local promos as a thank-you for buying both services together.

 In general, Windstream’s plans are expensive compared to what’s on offer in suburban and urban areas.
 Equally, they are often hold a monopoly in the rural areas where they operate, making negotiating with Windstream a tough ask.
 That said, they remain a solid alternative to satellite, which comes with higher data costs and longer minimum contacts.

 Windstream Speeds and Network Performance